I7-Examples/Bronze/docs/source.txt

 Section 3 - Sounds

-A thing has a property called sound.
+A thing has some text called sound.
 The sound of a thing is usually "silence".

-A procedural rule: ignore the block listening rule.
+The block listening rule is not listed in any rulebook.

 Carry out listening to something:
 	if in darkness, say "The [sound of the noun] sounds like [a noun].";